Classic Pumpkin Pie Recipe

 - Add very cold diced butter and pulse again until the mixture looks dry and like coarse crumbs.

-- Add ice water and pulse just until moist, small clumps are formed.
-Pause and tough the dough with your fingers.
+- Add ice water and pulse the mixture until it forms small, moist clumps.
+Pause to touch the dough with your fingers.
 If it sticks together, you have added enough water.
-If it's still too dry, add more water, a teaspoon at a time.
-Be careful not to add too much water, or the dough will be sticky.
+If it’s still too dry, add more water, one teaspoon at a time.
+Be careful not to add too much water, as this will make the dough sticky.

 - Make a ball and place the dough onto a clean work surface.
 Divide it in half, form two balls, and press them into two disks.
 Cover with plastic wrap and refrigerate for 1 hour before using.